Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-generate-dump.markdown

 	<ol type="a">
 		<li>In the <b>Cause for dump retrieval</b> box, type a reason for generating the dump file.
 This text will appear in the summary file for each XAP component.</li>
-		<li>In the <b>Select Dump Types</b> area, check the options for the information you want in the dump file, which provides a summary file plus the following:
+		<li>In the <b>Select Dump Types</b> area, check the options for the information you want in the dump file, which provides a summary file plus the following:</li>
 		<ul>
 			<li><b>JVM Thread Dump</b> - container state and thread information per container.
 It is recommended to choose this only on a specific host or GSC that a Java heap dump should be generated for.</li>
 			<li><b>Network Dump</b> - network statistics per container.</li>